-In 2020, sensitivity data from commercial vineyards and trial sites were presented for France, Germany, Croatia, Italy, Poland, Portugal, Spain, Switzerland, and Hungary.
+As in 2020, in 2021, sensitivity data from commercial vineyards and trial sites were presented for France, Italy, and Spain in the major wine growing regions, as well as from Croatia, Germany, Hungary, Poland, Portugal, and Switzerland.
 Data from these studies show that frequencies of resistant strains was generally low and still varied in Europe from zero to moderate with regional variability.

-These results still reflect a stable situation and are comparable to the observations made during the last 11 years.
+These results still reflect a stable situation and are comparable to the observations made since more than a decade.